dquimper/GitbookTest/2. Leads/List Lead Statuses.md

-## List Lead Statuses,Lead statuses are values that can be assigned to a Lead entity to indicate where they are in the qualification process.
+## List Lead Statuses
+,Lead statuses are values that can be assigned to a Lead entity to indicate where they are in the qualification process.

 |        Field         |                                  Description                                   |
 | -------------------- | ------------------------------------------------------------------------------ |